yearn/yearn-devdocs/docs/getting-started/products/yBribe/how-it-works.md

 2. Use the APRs to identify which guage to vote for.
 3. Head to Curve by clicking **"Vote for Guage"**  at the top of the page to cast your vote.

+**Process Flow:**

 ![](https://i.imgur.com/mDUm09z.png)

 ***Claiming Bribes***

-4. After you vote, you’ll be able to claim any applicable rewards at the start of the next period.
+1. After you vote, you’ll be able to claim any applicable rewards at the start of the next period.

+**Process Flow:**

 ![](https://i.imgur.com/iHnEpZk.png)